-- (a) Duplex means a house divided into two Dwelling Units, with a separate entrance for each. - (b) Dwelling or Dwelling Unit means a house, apartment, or other place of residence. - (c) Home Occupation means a business conducted full-time or part-time in a Dwelling Unit that serves as the principal residence of the person conducting the business. - (d) Mobile Tiny Home means a residence that is under 500 square feet and is on wheels, so that it is mobile.
-A mobile tiny home shall not include a traditional car, truck, or sports utility vehicle. - (e) Municipality means the government of a specific local area constituting a subdivision of the State, including cities, towns, villages, and counties. - (f) Nuisance means the unreasonable interference with the possessory interest of an individual in the use or enjoyment of his land, including pollution, loud noises, unpleasant odor, mist, dust, harmful use of pesticides, or vibration. - (g) Public Transportation Stop means a stop where a bus, subway, or other public transit service picks up and drops off passengers. - (h) Quadplex means a house divided into four Dwelling Units, with a separate entrance for each. - (i) Secondary Dwelling Unit means a secondary house or apartment that shares the same lot as a primary home.
-Also known as an Accessory Dwelling Unit. - (j) State means the State of [[]] and its political subdivisions. - (k) Tiny Home means a residence that is under 500 square feet.
-Tiny homes do not include (i) tents or (ii) homes made from cardboard crates, scrap wood, plastic bags, bedding, tarps, or similarly misused materials. - (l) Triplex means a house divided into three Dwelling Units, with a separate entrance for each.
+- (a) Duplex means a house divided into two dwelling units, with a separate entrance for each. - (b) Dwelling or dwelling unit means a house, apartment, or other place of residence. - (c) Home occupation means a business conducted full-time or part-time in a dwelling unit that serves as the principal residence of the person conducting the business. - (d) Mobile tiny home means a residence that is under 500 square feet and is on wheels so that it is mobile.
+A mobile tiny home shall not include a traditional car, truck, or sports utility vehicle. - (e) Municipality means the government of a specific local area constituting a subdivision of the State, including cities, towns, villages, and counties. - (f) Nuisance means the unreasonable interference with the possessory interest of an individual in the use or enjoyment of the individual's land, including pollution, loud noises, unpleasant odor, mist, dust, harmful use of pesticides, or vibration. - (g) Public transportation stop means a stop where a bus, subway, or other public transit service picks up and drops off passengers. - (h) Quadplex means a house divided into four dwelling units, with a separate entrance for each. - (i) Secondary dwelling unit, or accessory dwelling unit, means a secondary house or apartment that shares the same lot as a primary home. - (i) State means the State of [[]] and its political subdivisions. - (k) Tiny home means a detached residence that is under 500 square feet.
+Tiny homes do not include (i) tents or (ii) homes made from cardboard crates, scrap wood, plastic bags, bedding, tarps, or similarly misused materials. - (1) Triplex means a house divided into three dwelling units, with a separate entrance for each.